Shocking New Video Shows Motor Neurone Disease Devastatingly Fast Effects

 The MND Association helps to fund co-ordinated support through a network of care centres, a growing team of volunteers and a seven day a week telephone helpline. £1.3 million of support grants were given to people living with MND and their carers last year.
 And the Association's campaigning activity gives a voice to people living with MND which makes life better for them and their carers.

-*News Release by MND Association: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: MND Association.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.